top of page

 Shared Lines: Pūtahitanga in Te Ngākau Civic Square, images and weaving from Awakening the Taniwha - Maker Space at 106 Courtenay Place

-Pūtahitanaga currently installed in Te Ngakau Civic Square
+Pūtahitanaga installed in Te Ngakau Civic Square

 Pūtahitanga (a word that can be translated to mean a joining place) draws on the surrealist tradition of ‘exquisite corpse’ where each artist contributes an element as part of a collaborative whole.